Back to the Woodshed

 The idea for the workshop is to give back to the community after the music scene was shut down for so long, says jazz saxophonist and workshop director Joe Manis.
 “Kids aren’t in school in person or, if they are, they don’t have band.
 If they do, it’s in a reduced capacity,” he says.

 The workshop is at First United Methodist Church, located at 1376 Olive Street, and is open for ages 12 through adult, the age group which can be vaccinated as attendees must be fully vaccinated.
-Workshop faculty members include pianist Wes Georgiev, pianist Kerry Politzer, multi-instrumentalist George Cooligan and saxophonist and clarinetist Roger Woods.
+Workshop faculty members include pianist Wes Georgiev, pianist Kerry Politzer, multi-instrumentalist George Colligan and saxophonist and clarinetist Roger Woods.
 Manis says he hasn’t counted the years of teaching experience that the faculty has, but it’s a lot.

 About half of the admitted musicians are adults, he adds, but in jazz, the stage is often shared with musicians who range in age.
 “I play with people who are 45 years older,” he says.
 “I play with people who are younger.
 It’s often been that way.”